Status

 Other than the occasional ramble on the social media, I didn't write anything until 6-7 years ago.

 I was on Twitter, and saw somebody sharing their Medium page.
+I checked it out and was intrigued by the concept.
+I signed up and started writing again.

 I wasn't as active as I wanted, but I wrote at least 4-5 posts in a year.